Toxicodynamics: Applications

 Toxicodynamics can be used in combination with toxicokinetics in environmental risk assessment to determine the potential effects of releasing a toxicant into the environment.
 The most widely used method of incorporating this are TKTD models.

 Setup of TKTD models

 Both toxicokinetics and toxicodynamics have now been described, and using these definitions models were formed, where the internal concentration (TK) and damage (TD) are simulated in response to exposure.
 TK and TD are separated in the model to allow for the identification of properties of toxicants that determine TK and those that determine TD.
 To use this type of model, parameter values for TK processes need to be obtained first.
 Second, the TD parameters need to be estimated.
-Both of these steps require a large database of toxicity information for parameterization.
+Both of these steps require a large database of toxicity information for parametrization.
 After establishing all the parameter values for the TKTD model, and using basic scientific precautions, the model can be used to predict toxic effects, calculate recovery times for organisms, or establish extrapolations from the model to toxicity of untested toxicants and species.